Marie-Burns22/pole-backend/README.md

 ## Setup
 For development run on localhost:3000

 ## Features
 * ActiveAdmin for admin dashboard: Business owner can create, edit, and delete services, awards, news, informational text, and time-slots for bookings.
-* Time-slot availability is updated by React frontend booking form submissions to prevent multiple requests for the same time-slot.

-## To-do list:
-* Research and choose booking and payment service to prepare for business growth.
-* Change domain name to custom name.
-Need to transfer from Weebly website that is currently using the custom domain name.

 ## Status
-* Both frontend and backend are fully functional and deployed.
-* Ready for owner to edit information and begin using.
+* Currently not deployed.

 ## Inspiration
 This project was inspired by Ms. Vegas who follows her dreams.

 ## Contact
 This project was created by Marie C. Burns.
-Please email me with any questions or great ideas: mariecburns@gmail.com
+Please email me with any questions or great ideas: mcburns2222@pm.me